Sarah Wayne Callies: The Walking Dead

-In 2010, Callies was cast in the major role of Lori Grimes on the AMC horror/drama series The Walking Dead, based on the comic-book series of the same name.
-The drama became the highest-rated show in that cable channel's history.
-Callies played the role from the show's start until season three.
+In 2010, Callies was cast in the major role of Lori Grimes on the AMC post-apocalyptic drama series The Walking Dead, based on the comic-book series of the same name.
+The drama became the highest-rated show in AMC's history.
+Callies played the role from the show's pilot until the third season.

 Other projects

-Callies starred in her first feature, the independent film The Celestine Prophecy in 2006.
-She also starred in Whisper the following year.
+Callies starred in her first feature, the independent film The Celestine Prophecy, in 2006.
+She also starred in the horror film Whisper alongside Josh Holloway the following year.
 In April 2010, she appeared on the Fox Television drama House as a patient of the week, whose open marriage fascinates House and the team.
 In August 2010, Callies' first screenplay, an adaptation of Campbell Geeslin's children's book Elena's Serenade, was optioned by French production company Fulldawa Films.

 Callies starred in the Nigerian movie Black Gold (2011) and one of the female lead roles in the Canadian thriller Faces in the Crowd (2011).
 In 2015, she co-starred with Nicolas Cage in Uli Edel's thriller film Pay the Ghost.
 In 2016, she returned to television in the lead role of Katie Bowman in Colony.

 Personal life

-On July 21, 2002, Callies married Josh Winterhalt, whom she met at Dartmouth.
+Callies is married to Josh Winterhalt, whom she met at Dartmouth College.
 On January 23, 2007, her publicist announced that the couple were expecting their first child.
-Their daughter was born in 2007.
+Their daughter was born in July 2007.
 Their second child, an adopted son, was born in 2013.